 As you can see, there are definitely a few symptoms of dementia that may overlap with the symptoms of menopause, and that’s why when I entered perimenopause and started experiencing some of them, I began my journey to find answers and solutions.
 Suddenly, in the middle of a conversation I would be unable to finish my thoughts, my memory was somewhere lost with my keys, and my emotions were teetering like a see saw.
+(The Today Show joined a Menopause Mondays party to discuss this very topic!)
 I was able to uncover the facts about perimenopause and found my way to informed and competent expert medical support.
 After finding hormone happiness, most of my symptoms vanished into thin air, and I became myself again.
 If this happy news isn’t reassuring enough for you, then hear this: new conclusions from a longitudinal study of women who began to take HRT within 5 years of commencing menopause, has indicated that they “were 30% less likely to develop Alzheimer’s disease than women who started years later.”That’s amazing news!

 Although memory loss is definitely associated with menopause, it is not the only contributor to this symptom.
 The following issues can exacerbate memory loss:

 1- Stress: Stress can be a huge factor when attempting to understand one’s memory loss.
 It’s like when someone gets hypothermia and their extremities are the first in line to stop receiving adequate circulation.
 The body shuts down the parts that are not necessary to survival first, and re-directs its energy towards the core, brain, and spinal column.
 It’s the same with stress.
 Your body enters “fight or flight” mode, and your memory is one of the first things it ditches, in `an effort to remain as functional as possible in its stressed-out state.
 In order to get that memory fully functioning again, you need to solve the stress issue first.